xx00a/Group6/uml/use_case_population_report.md

 ## EXTENSIONS

-1. Demographic analyst not present in the company.
+1. Demographic analyst, which is not present in the company, would be suitable for similar tasks like this.
-    1. New one needs to be hired or the responsibility and tasks need to be passed on to another employee.

 ## SUB-VARIATIONS